MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -Device
-This parameter is available in Preview version 2.0.4-Preview1.
+**Note**: This parameter is available only in version 2.0.4-Preview1 or later.

+The Device switch specifies whether to authenticate interactively on Linux computers that don't have web browsers to support single sign-on (SSO).
+You don't need to specify a value with this switch.

-Use this parameter to authenticate interactively in machines which doesn't have Internet Browsers to support Single Sign-on.
-This parameter works only during connecting to Exchange Online in Windows PowerShell 7.0 or higher.
-It prints a URL along with a unique code which is unqiue tied to the session.
-For device-flow to work correctly, the printed URL needs to be opened in a browser in any machine and Unique code needs to be entered after which regular Azure AD authentication flow will be initiated to complete the PowerShell session authentication.
-Once the login is complete in browser, the session in Powershell Window gets authenticated and cmdlets are imported after few seconds.
+This switch works only in Windows PowerShell 7.0 or later for connections to Exchange Online.
+The command prints a URL along with a unique code that's tied to the session.
+You need to open the printed URL in a browser on any computer, and you need to enter the unique code.
+After you complete the login in the web browser, the session in the Windows Powershell window is authenticated via the regular Azure AD authentication flow, and the Exchange Online cmdlets are imported after few seconds.

 ```yaml
 Type: SwitchParameter